williamokomba/dsp6-galaxy-team-w5-project/README.md

 # dsp6-galaxy-team-w5-project

-The project is to identify the highly and sparsely populated county to enable the government roll out projects.
+The project is to identify the highly and sparsely populated county to enable the government decide on where to roll out projects.

 ## contributers
 -William okomba <willokomba@gmail.com>